• Free shipping on all orders

 Learn more »

-While maggots can provide key nutrients and fats, feeding them to your dragon buddy should be done with a bit of caution.
+While maggots can provide vital nutrients and fats, feeding them to your dragon buddy should be done with a bit of caution.
 Not all maggots are created equal!
-The little buggers you might find outside in your compost bin or trash can carry harmful parasites or bacteria.
-If they end up in your dragon’s belly, it could lead to trouble.
-So, it’s crucial to only offer your beardie store-bought or captive-bred maggots, to ensure you’re not introducing any unwanted guests to your dragon’s digestive system.
+The ones you find outside in your compost bin or trash can carry harmful parasites or bacteria.
+It could lead to trouble if they end up in your dragon’s belly.
+So, offering your beardie store-bought or captive-bred maggots is crucial to ensure you’re not introducing any unwanted guests to your dragon’s digestive system.

 As the saying goes, variety is the spice of life.
 That is equally true for bearded dragons as it is for us!
 Maggots should only form a part of their well-rounded diet, alongside a diverse mix of insects, fruits, and veggies.